jerryjappinen/Servant/sites/home/get-started/installation.md

 - If you are using [WAMP](http://www.wampserver.com/en/) on Windows, the default is `C:\wamp\www\`.
 - If you are using [MAMP](http://www.mamp.info/en/index.html) on Mac OS X, the default is `/Applications/MAMP/htdocs/`.
 This can be changed in MAMP's settings, and you can check there to make sure what it is on your specific system.

+#### URLs are not working or I'm getting a "Forbidden" error

+Make sure you `.htaccess` files have been copied to your server.
+There is one in the root directory of Servant and another in the same directory as `index.php`.